Updated Sept. 3, 2021

-COVID-19 continues to spread in Washington state, in part because people can spread the virus even when they don’t have symptoms or know that they are sick.
-As the state's reopening continues, wearing a face covering is one of the most effective ways people can help prevent the spread of COVID-19, and Washington state businesses play a significant role in this effort.
+People can spread COVID-19 even when they don’t have symptoms or know that they are sick.
+Due to the rise of highly transmissible variants, wearing a face covering, in addition to getting vaccinated, is one of the most important measures you can take to prevent the spread of COVID-19.

 The resources below provide an overview of face covering use and selection and guidelines for workplaces.
 For general information about face coverings, see the Face Coverings page.